 You might also consider making an appointment with a GP or Headspace centre to discuss what your teenager has been experiencing and together develop a mental health plan.
 With a mental health plan, Medicare allows for sessions with a psychologist, which can help your teenager work through the underlying distress or causes of suicidal thoughts.
 You can now also access 7 out of the possible 10 Medicare rebated sessions with a psychologist via video conferencing if you're from an eligible regional, rural or remote area.
 For more info on this click here.
 The GP will also suggest other interventions such as medication if it is necessary.
 You and your child need to make some big decisions together for them to work towards being well again.

-For other ways you can support your child, check out the section, Things to try: avoiding suicide.
+For other ways you can support your child, check out the section, Things to try: suicide prevention.